 - is minding another person’s cat for less than six months, and the owner of the cat does not reside on the individual property, and no payment is made for keeping the cat.

-If a person has more than four cats over the age of four months, and none of the other exceptions listed above apply to their circumstances, they should apply for a
+If a person has more than four cats over the age of four months, and none of the other exceptions listed above apply to their circumstances, they are to apply for a

 Multiple Cat Permit.
 There are two different application forms:

-What if I already keep more than four cats?
+What if I had more than four cats before this law was introduced?
 Will I have to find new homes for some of my cats?